 The Cornerstone Fundraising Group (CFG) is a registered charity.
 It is comprised of a dedicated group of staff and parents and its purpose is to raise funds to benefit the children of Cornerstone.
-Its main fundraiser is the biennial Cornerstone Gala.
+Its main fundraiser is the annual Cornerstone Gala.

 CFG meetings are advertised in the school newsletter 1-2 weeks in advance.
 They typically begin at 7pm and finish before 9pm.
 Parents interested in getting involved are welcome to attend a meeting or two to get a feel for what’s involved.

 The next Cornerstone Fundraising Group meeting date is yet to be confirmed.
 Members of our school community who are interested in joining the group or finding out what we do are most welcome to come along.

 Please watch the school newsletter and website for meeting dates.
 We love to see new faces!

 At present, the CFG’s members are: Josh Couperus (chair), David Nagy (treasurer), Vicki Campbell (secretary), Gaylene Mason-Hollier, Tracey Knowlton, Larina Van der Werff and Nardine Hall.